Last Updated on October 3, 2023Listen to this article:

 Aspartame, aka ‘Equal’, can be found in many zero-calorie soda drinks and beverages, but it is made up of amino acids.
 Like Splenda, it technically doesn’t break your fast, but regular consumption could stimulate your gut and decrease insulin resistance.

-The bottom line is that some artificial sweeteners can be used during your fast, but not all.
-Stevia, Splenda, Equal, and other zero-calorie sweeteners that don’t trigger an insulin response or change in your blood sugars are ok to use if you need that sweet kick in your coffee or a can of diet soda.
+The bottom line is that some artificial (non-nutritive) sweeteners can be used during your fast, but not all.
+Stevia, Splenda, Equal, and other zero-calorie sweeteners that don’t trigger an insulin response or change in your blood sugars are OK to use if you need that sweet kick in your coffee or a can of diet soda.
 But you should remember that most artificial sweeteners are made in a lab, so you may wish to forgo them for other health reasons.

 Visit our website or download the best intermittent fasting app today to start your weight loss journey with Fasting Kompanion!